Vortex and fractional quantum Hall phases in a rotating anisotropic Bose gas: Model

 \section{Model}

-We consider a single component trapped bosonic gas with a much stronger confinement in the z-direction than in the other two directions.
-By integrating out the $z$-direction, we obtain a two-dimensional Hamiltonian
+\st{We consider a single component trapped bosonic gas with a much stronger confinement in the z-direction than in the other two directions.} We consider a single-component quasi-two-dimensional bosonic gas rotating about the $z$-axis, which is perpendicular to the confinement plane.
+By integrating out the $z$-direction, we obtain a two-dimensional Hamiltonian \cite{Petrov2004-lowD}

 where $\mathbf{r}=(x,y)$, $\hat\Psi(\mathbf{r})$ and $\hat\Psi^\dagger(\mathbf{r})$ are bosonic annihilation and creation operators with commutation $[\hat\Psi(\mathbf{r}),\hat\Psi^\dagger(\mathbf{r}')]=\delta(\mathbf{r}-\mathbf{r}')$, $g_\text{2D}=\sqrt{8\pi}\hbar^2a_s/a_zm$ is the effective 2D interaction strength, $a_s$ is the $s$-wave scattering length, $a_z$ is the harmonic oscillator length in the $z$-direction, and $m$ is the mass.
 The non-interacting Hamiltonian $\hat H_0$ describes a rapidly rotating system with angular velocity $\Omega\hat z$ and anisotropic trapping potential, written in the rotating reference frame as